 6. Use your harvested losses

-Financial markets were volatile for parts of 2021.
-If you were a Wealthfront client using our Classic portfolio, you likely received enough benefit from our Tax-Loss Harvesting service to cover our annual 0.25% advisory fee several times over.
+Financial markets were volatile for much of 2022.
+If you were a Wealthfront client using our Classic or Socially Responsible portfolio, you likely received enough benefit from our Tax-Loss Harvesting service to cover our annual 0.25% advisory fee several times over.

 Tax-loss harvesting involves selling investments that have declined in value, generating a loss you can use to lower your taxes.
-If you have a Wealthfront Investment Account, we automatically harvest your losses for you.
+If you have an investing account at Wealthfront, we automatically harvest your losses for you.
 If you use TurboTax, you can automatically import your tax-loss harvesting information.

 7. Consider working with a tax professional